divineforge/divineforge/content/escape-plan.md

 ## The Problem: Corporate IT Constraints

-I'm a software architect at Maybank, one of Malaysia's largest banks.
+I'm a software architect at a major financial institution in Malaysia.
 On paper, it sounds impressive.
 In reality, I spend my days navigating bureaucracy, sitting through endless meetings, and watching innovative ideas die in committee.

 The corporate IT world has a fundamental problem: **organizational constraints kill velocity.**